Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 They are demonstrating using three different quantities of antigen…

-At 25 micrograms that’s 5x the antigen, and there was no significant increase… so, a 5x increase doesn’t add up to 5x benefit…
+At 25 micrograms, that’s 5x the antigen, and there was no significant increase… so, a 5x increase doesn’t add up to a 5x benefit…

-Though, it should be said, Novavax is currently testing a vaccine with only marginally higher adjuvant and it’s showing promising results.
+However, it should be said that Novavax is currently testing a vaccine with only a marginally higher antigen, and it’s showing promising results.

 7. Is Novavax safe to use after multiple mRNA?